Mart1i1n/available-attestation/README.md

 # Available Attestation Repository

-This is the repository of the paper "Available Attestation: Towards a Reorg-Resilient Solution for Ethereum Proof-of-Stake" ([eprint](https://eprint.iacr.org/2025/097.pdf)).
-The repository implements the modified Ethereum PoS protocol and attacks shown in the paper.
+This repository contains the implementation for the paper "Available Attestation: Towards a Reorg-Resilient Solution for Ethereum Proof-of-Stake" ([eprint](https://eprint.iacr.org/2025/097.pdf)).
+It includes a modified Ethereum PoS protocol and the attacks analyzed in the paper.

-This repository estabilishes two local testnets with 16,384 validators hard-coded each.
+The repository establishes two local testnets, each pre-configured with 16,384 validators:
-* The vanilla client is compiled from Prysm [v5.0](https://github.com/prysmaticlabs/prysm/releases/tag/v5.0.0) (see `normal_prysm` for the implementation of the vanilla Ethereum PoS protocol).
+- The **vanilla client** is compiled from Prysm [v5.0](https://github.com/prysmaticlabs/prysm/releases/tag/v5.0.0) (see `normal_prysm` for the vanilla Ethereum PoS protocol implementation).
-* The modified client is modified from Prysm [v5.0](https://github.com/prysmaticlabs/prysm/releases/tag/v5.0.0) (see `modified_prysm` for the implementation of the modified Ethereum PoS protocol).
+- The **modified client** is based on a modified version of Prysm [v5.0](https://github.com/prysmaticlabs/prysm/releases/tag/v5.0.0) (see `modified_prysm` for the modified Ethereum PoS protocol implementation).

+---

-## Ethical Considerations
+## 1. Ethical Considerations

-Our experiments are launched using local testnet (using one local machine).
-No experiments are conducted on the live Ethereum network.
-Our repository does not uncover new vulnerabilities but analyzes known malicious reorganization attacks.
-We will not provide additional exploit information.
+All experiments are conducted on a local testnet (running on a single local machine).
+No experiments is conducted on the live Ethereum network.
+This repository does not uncover new vulnerabilities but instead analyzes known malicious reorganization attacks.
+We will not provide any additional exploit information.

+---
-## Hardware dependencies
+## 2. Requirements

+### 2.1.
+Hardware Dependencies

-The experiments do not require particular hardware.
-The configuration of our computer is as follows: 4-core CPU, 16GB RAM, 100GB ROM, and a 100 Mbps bandwidth.
+These experiments do not require any specialized hardware.
+The computer used in our setup is configured as follows:

-## Software dependencies
+- **CPU:** 4-core
+- **RAM:** 16 GB
+- **Storage:** 100 GB
+- **Network Bandwidth:** 100 Mbps

+---

+### 2.2.
+Software Dependencies

-### Docker
+#### 2.2.1.
+Docker

-We ran our experiments using Docker, which can be installed following the instructions of [Docker](https://docs.docker.com/engine/install/).
-The version of the Docker Engine is at least version 24.
+We used Docker to run our experiments.
+You can install Docker by following the instructions provided in the [official Docker documentation](https://docs.docker.com/engine/install/).
+Ensure that your Docker Engine version is at least **Docker 24**.

-### Python requirements
+#### 2.2.2.
+Python Requirements

-We use Python to process data and plot.
-The Python version is at least `Python 3.10.12`, and install the required packages by running the following command:
+Python is used for data processing and plotting.
+Ensure that your Python version is at least **3.10.12**.
+Install the required Python packages by running the following command:

 ```shell
 pip3 install -r requirements.txt
 ```

+---

-## Run the Experiments Step by Step
+## 3. Run the Experiments Step by Step

-We establish three kinds of experiments for both vanilla Ethereum PoS protocol and modified Ethereum PoS protocol.
+We establish three experiments for both vanilla Ethereum PoS protocol and modified Ethereum PoS protocol.

 * Reorg resilience experiments
 * Throughput experiments
 * Latency experiments

-In each case, we establish 16,384 validators in the testnet of both protocols.
+---

-### Build the image
+### 3.1.
+Build the Docker Image

+After entering the repository directory (denoted as ``$HOME``), run the following script to build the Docker image:

 ```shell
 ./build.sh
 ```

+---

-### Reorg resilience experiments
+### 3.2.
+Reorg resilience experiments

-#### Run all attacks once
+#### 3.2.1 Run All Attacks at Once

-To conduct five attacks in one time, run the command:
+To conduct five attacks (i.e., exante reorg attack, sandwich reorg attack, unrealized justification reorg attack, justfication withholding attack, and staircase attack) simultaneously, run the command:

 ```shell
 ./runtest.sh reorg
 ```

-The experiments will run each attack 9000 seconds for two protocols.
-The experiments will run for about 25 hours.
-After all attacks are conducted, the result can be seen in ``$HOME``.
-The number of reorg blocks in the modified protocol is the same as Figure.
-13 in the paper.
+The experiments will run each attack for 9000 seconds (approximately 25 hours in total) across both protocols.
+After completion, the results can be found in the ``$HOME`` directory.
+The number of reorg blocks for the modified protocol should match Figure 13 in the paper.

+#### 3.2.2.
+Run Individual Attacks

-If one does not want to wait for experiments so long, run the following commands to conduct each attack seperately.
-Each attack will lasts five hours.
+If one does not want to wait for experiments so long, run the following commands to conduct each attack separately.
+Each attack will last five hours.

-Run the modified exante reorg attack
+Run the modified exante reorg attack:

 ```shell
 ./runtest.sh 1
 ```

-Run the sandwich reorg attack
+Run the sandwich reorg attack:

 ```shell
 ./runtest.sh 2
 ```

-Run the unrealized justification reorg attack
+Run the unrealized justification reorg attack:

 ```shell
 ./runtest.sh 3
 ```

-Run the justification withholding reorg attack
+Run the justification withholding reorg attack:

 ```shell
 ./runtest.sh 4
 ```

-Run the staircase attack
+Run the staircase attack:

 ```shell
 ./runtest.sh 5
 ```

-Note that each attack will run for five hours to test for two protocols.
+---

-### Throughput experiments
+### 3.3.
+Throughput experiments

+Run the throughput experiment using the following command:

 ```shell
 ./runtest.sh tps
 ```

-The experiment will run for about two hours.
-After all attacks are conducted, the result can be seen in ``$HOME``.
-The throughput of the modified protocol is the same as Figure.
-14 in the paper.
+This experiment will take approximately two hours.
+After completion, the results can be found in the ``$HOME`` directory.
+The throughput of the modified protocol should match Figure 14 in the paper.

+---

-### Latancy experiments
+### 3.4.
+Latancy experiments

+Run the latency experiment using the following command:

 ```shell
 ./runtest.sh latency
 ```

-The experiment will run for about ten minutes.
-After all attacks are conducted, the result can be seen in ``$HOME``.
-The latency the modified protocol is the same as Figure.
-14 in the paper.
+This experiment will take approximately ten minutes.
+After completion, the results can be found in the ``$HOME`` directory.
+The latency of the modified protocol should match Figure 15 in the paper.

+---

-### Expected Output
+### 3.5. xpected Output

-The output of each experiments should looks like:
+The output of each experiment should looks like this:

 ```